 The book starts beautifully for me: “I don’t believe in God but I miss Him.” …so far we are in agreement.
 I was a Christian for about four years in late adolescence, and now I fight back tears whenever I darken the door of a traditional church.
-But I also get sentimental confronting anything that takes me back to my early life.
-It’s not just about religion.
+But it’s not just about religion: I can get sentimental confronting anything that takes me back to my early life.
 Julian Barnes is a rough-and-ready English-style agnostic with a metaphysical chip on his shoulder, and his professional philosopher brother does away with missing “Him” with a single word: “Soppy.”
 So much for choking up when the pipeorgan introduces a familiar old hymn or Christmas carol.

 Mixed with developing the characters of his parents and brother, there is some serious-sounding engagement with popular metaphysics, and some of the speculation about being afraid that the title promises.
 Pascal’s wager is a bet on what God is like as much as whether He exists.
 Barnes takes God’s point of view: wouldn’t He be unimpressed with off-the-cuff belief “just in case”?
 He deals with fear, fear of extinction, and speculates about how that might have evolved to the advantage of the selfish gene.
 And he also plunges into philosophy of mind a bit.
 Who, but more to the point what, is/am “I”?
 We are not much further ahead on the question of the insubstantial mind as he leaves that topic, but at least he knows it exists.

-A bit sadly but to me not a big surprise, somewhere past halfway through this book the balance tips toward an increasing pile of one plummy sentiment on top of another, as hope for a consistent point of view or even attitude fades.
+A bit sadly but to me not a big surprise, somewhere past halfway through this book the balance tips toward an increasing pile of one plummy sentiment on top of another, as hope for a consistent point of view or attitude fades.
 Barnes waxes increasingly whimsical and quotes a variety of learned sources in an Oxford-boy offhand and epigrammatic way.
-Reading less and less hopefully it doesn’t look like we’re going to find out why death isn’t anything to be frightened of, and of course we don’t.
+Reading less and less hopefully it doesn’t look like we’re going to find out why death isn’t anything to be frightened of.
+And of course we don’t.

-Treading water among the bits and pieces left toward the end of the book I sort of lost patience and wanted to say Come on: out with it Julian.
-What’s it all about?
+Treading water among the bits and pieces left toward the end of the book I lost patience and wanted to say Come On: out with it, Julian: what’s it all about?
 I have a recollection of a cabdriver describing in some (forgotten, by me) fiction to his passenger who might have been TS Eliot or his wife a conversation he had with Bertrand Russell.
 Recognizing the great man, the cabdriver described asking him that terrifying central question, and the driver said, “And you know, he couldn’t tell me…” Maybe Julian Barnes is in better company than I imagine.